rssrwn/edubot/elevator_pitch.md

 # Conclusion

+**Jordan**

 To wrap up, EduBot provides a platform for teachers to engage their students with programming and the important ideas behind it.
 We are confident that it will overcome the issues we have observed in existing solutions.

-EduBot - the interactive programming puzzle game